 Our objective is to protect the health, safety and welfare of children, families, educators and visitors within the OSHC Service adhering to moral and legal obligations outlined in Work Health and Safety (WHS) laws.
 We aim to go beyond compliance with all relevant legislation and work towards best practice to ensure a safe work environment.
-Our Out of School Hours Care Service is committed to continuous improvement in all areas of workplace health, safety and wellbeing.
+Our OSHC Service is committed to continuous improvement in all areas of workplace health, safety and wellbeing.